 Iain gives talks and lectures on employment law to clients both at events organised by Thompsons Solicitors and external organisations including the Institute of Employment Rights.
 Iain has been a guest author for LexisNexis, ACAS, LELR and USI, and has also lectured or run education events for most major trade unions, IER, and Legal Island, among others.

-Unite the Union v Nailard: Establishing that branch officers were not employees of the union for the purposes of the Equality Act 2010.
+- Established that branch officers were not employees of the union for the purposes of the Equality Act 2010(Unite the Union v Nailard, 2018)

-GMB v Kuehne + Nagel: Important decision restricting the manner in which an employer can be said to have de-recognised an incumbent trade union.
+- Secured a decision restricting the manner in which an employer can be said to have de-recognised an incumbent trade union (GMB v Kuehne & Nagel, 2014)

-Ramsay v Walkers Snack Foods Ltd: Leading case on the use of anonymous witness evidence in workplace disciplinary investigations.
+- Acted in a leading case on the use of anonymous witness evidence in workplace disciplinary investigations (Ramsay v Walkers Snack Foods Ltd, 2004)

-Graham & ors v South Tyneside Borough Council: Leading case on what constitutes a ‘local agreement’ for the purposes of the Green Book.
+- Acted in a leading case on what constitutes a ‘local agreement’ for the purposes of the Green Book (Graham & ors v South Tyneside Borough Council, 2004)

 Iain has been a member of the Law Society of England and Wales' employment law committee since 2008, which identifies areas of employment law and procedure that require reform or review and formulates recommendations for consideration by government and non-government bodies.